charuwts/bible-studies/topics/study.md

 ## Relay Teachings

 * Give examples
+  * We observe that Peter calls them christians of faith
+    * We interpret that the rejoicing is because of that faith in Christ's return
+    * We are also christians that can look to the hope of our Lord's return and rejoice!
+  * We observe that Peter commands them to be sober
+    * We interpret that He is doing this an an exhortation to them from the scriptures based on an eternal truth
+    * We can also be exhorted and exhort others to be sober
 * Present question, give time to process and then have each student share

 ### How to Observe